DesCoding/PasswordGen/README.md

 # PasswordGen
 Use JavaScript to generate a random password.
+Password must be meet specific criteria to ensure employee safety.

 ### Deployed Finished Product .
 link to repo
 link to page

 ![Media-Demo](map to image)